How Do I Calculate Salary Arrears with Loss of Pay Considerations?

 Next, calculate the difference between what was eligible and what amount was drawn, column-wise for each component, and also for the total pay in separate columns.
 These amounts of difference will indicate arrears.

-The last step is to total the columns, and the total for the difference between gross salary eligible - gross salary drawn will give you the arrears of pay when the hike in salary is effected with retrospective effect.
+The last step is to total the columns, and the total for the difference between gross salary eligible and gross salary drawn will give you the arrears of pay when the hike in salary is effected with retrospective effect.
 However, if any employee avails leave without pay and allowance or avails half-pay leave, etc., the same must be adjusted.

 This method will give you item-wise arrears, month-wise arrears, and periodic arrears.
 The work must be done meticulously.